twse/bobsgame-fonts/README.md

 ﻿# bobsgame-fonts
 * **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
-* **BobsGame Mono** – Based on the OS/2 font “System VIO”.
+* **BobsGame Mono** – A modified version of “System VIO” used in OS/2 with revised glyphs and support for more glyphs.
+The game author hosted this in the Bob Corporation website in December 2015 (now deleted).
-* **BobsGame nD** – Based on the font used in Pokémon Diamond & Pearl (2008), Platinum (2009) and HeartGold & SoulSilver (2010) games.
+* **BobsGame nD** – A modified version of the font in third/fourth generation Pokémon games with revised glyphs and support for more glyphs.
+In Windows Vista and newer, the ttf font shows as Hiragana, Katakana and Kanji "a" (Kanji letter not included in this font), which is used by Japanese fonts.
 * **Pixel Sans** – Based on the font used in many Nintendo 3DS, Game Boy Advance and Nintendo DS games.
 This font was created in 2015 under the name of **DS Sans**.
 * **Pixel Sans Fallback** – For use in Japanese and Korean.
 * **Pixel Sans Terminal** – An alternate version with all the lowercase letters changed to match the font used in SC UniPad (2006).
-* **Pixel Sans Textbook** – This font is similar to the one used in the Western and Korean versions of Pokémon Black & White (2011).
-Capital J has a serif in which the original in-game font does not have.
+* **Pixel Sans Textbook** – A modified version of the font used in Western versions of Pokémon Black & White with revised glyphs and support for more glyphs.
+This font uses the same character set as in the non-Fallback version of Pixel Sans.

 ## Tools used
 * **CrystalTile2** – Freeware Licensed Software